How Boxfish Inspired Aerodynamic Vehicle Design

 Despite its boxy shape, the boxfish is remarkably hydrodynamic, generating self-correcting vortices around its body as it swims.
 Its rigid carapace acts as a passive stabilizer: when current pushes the fish sideways, the shape automatically generates a restoring force.

-In the language of biomimicry, this falls under the Move › Maintain stability in fluids category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Maintain stability in fluids category.

 The Design Principle